projectcalico/calico/v3.0/usage/configuration/mtu.md

 ### Setting MTU for workload network interfaces

-It is the job of the network plugin to create new interfaces, the current major plugins are CNI and libnetwork.
-Currently Docker and the Mesos Docker Containerizer integration use libnetwork which does **not** support setting MTU.
+It is the job of the network plugin to create new workload interfaces.
+The CNI plugin, which is used by Kubernetes, supports configuring the MTU of the workload interface through the CNI configuration file.

-CNI which is used by Kubernetes and the Mesos Unified Containerizer support configuring the MTU through the CNI configuration file.
+The user will also want to configure {{site.prodname}}'s IP-in-IP/VXLAN interface MTU when IP-in-IP/VXLAN is enabled on the cluster.
+Refer to the MTU table at the top of the page to choose the value that matches your environment.

 #### MTU configuration with CNI